 are brown.
 Stem

-colored as cap above, becoming tinged rust towards the base, more or less equal or tapering downwards, scaly as cap.
+coloured as cap above, becoming tinged rust towards the base, more or less equal or tapering downwards, scaly as the cap.
 The ring is ragged and almost zone-like.

 Smaller and paler Pholiota squarrosoides is highly sticky-slimy beneath the scales.
 It also occurs on deciduous trees but is rare in Europe, more common in North America.
 Gymnopilys junonius found in the same habitat, lacks the distinctive cap scales.